heistp/irtt/README.md

 _Concrete tasks that just need doing..._

-- Improve connRef design
-- See if I can remove l.eventf calls in accept
 - Add `-concurrent` flag to server for one goroutine per client conn
-- Check or replace session cleanup mechanism
-- Add a session timeout and max interval so client doesn't send to a closed conn
+- Add protocol version number along with client check
 - Add ability for client to request random fill from server
-- Add protocol version number along with client check
-- Refactor packet manipulation to improve readability and prevent multiple validations
+- Use pflag options or something GNU compatible: https://github.com/spf13/pflag
+- Run heap profiler on client
+- Check or replace session cleanup and connRef mechanisms
+- Add a session timeout param and max interval so client doesn't send to a closed conn
 - Improve client connection closure by:
   - Repeating close packets up to four times until acknowledgement, like open
   - Including received packet stats in the acknowledgement from the server
-- Use pflag options or something GNU compatible: https://github.com/spf13/pflag
-- Run heap profiler on client

 ### TODO v1.0

+- Refactor packet manipulation to improve readability and prevent multiple validations
 - Improve robustness and security of public servers:
 	- Add bitrate limiting
 	- Limit open requests to prevent the equivalent of a "syn flood"